Wolf14/Anveshak_IK_model/README.md

 # Anveshak_IK_model
 * This repository contains my attempt to implement Inverse Kinematics on a 3R arm in Simulink
-* This repo contains the files, scripts and links I used to generate the model
+* It contains the files, scripts and links I used to generate the model

 ## CAD_model
   * contains the CAD model which was imported into matlab